ORTHOPEDICS101.Com

 You may need an open appendectomy if your appendix has ruptured and infection has spread beyond the appendix, or you have an abscess.
 An open appendectomy allows your surgeon to clean the abdominal cavity.

-Ovarian cysts - Diagnosis and treatment - Mayo Clinic
+Abdominal aortic aneurysm - Symptoms and causes - Mayo Clinic

 * Latest Orthopedics 101 News